 - Finish: unknown

-It's tough to say at this time what the dimensions for the 12 Pros will be.
-In the past, we could assume Apple would keep the measurements somewhat similar, but considering this year's design refresh, we could see some more significant changes in that department.
+This year is new for us as far as dimensions are concerned.
+In the past, we could assume Apple would keep the measurements somewhat similar, but considering this year's design refresh, we'll likely see some more significant changes in that department.

 - Weight: unknown